jsw08/signcontrol/README.md

 ### Debian

--# I'm not completely sure about this one, don't use debian.
+I'm not completely sure about this one, I don't use debian.

 2. **Install Perl Dependencies:** On a Debian-based system, install the required
    packages: